szellmann/anari-superbuild/README.md

 Devices:
 - `BUILD_ANARI_VISIONARAY`: "Build anari-visionaray as a part of the superbuild"
-- `BUILD_ANARI_OSPRAY` "Build anari-ospray as a part of the superbuild
+- `BUILD_ANARI_OSPRAY` "Build anari-ospray as a part of the superbuild"

 Apps:

 Dependencies:
-- `BUILD_VISIONARAY` "Build visionaray for anari-visionaray device or use one in existing environment?
+- `BUILD_VISIONARAY` "Build visionaray for anari-visionaray device or use one in existing environment?"
-- `BUILD_OSPRAY` "Build ospray for anari-ospray device or use one in existing environment? (uses OSPRay's superbuild)
+- `BUILD_OSPRAY` "Build ospray for anari-ospray device or use one in existing environment?" (uses OSPRay's superbuild)